Georg Baselitz: Inverted paintings

-On the basis of his Fractures, Baselitz used a painting by Louis-Ferdinand von Rayski, Wermsdorf Woods (Wermsdorfer Wald), ca 1959, from his childhood at his elementary-school as a model, in order to paint his first picture with an inverted motif: The Wood on Its Head (Der Wald auf dem Kopf) (1969).
-By inverting his paintings, the artist is able to emphasize the organisation of colours and form and confront the viewer with the picture's surface rather than the personal content of the image.
+On the basis of his Fractures, Baselitz used a painting by Louis-Ferdinand von Rayski, Wermsdorf Woods (Wermsdorfer Wald), ca 1859, from his childhood at his elementary school as a model, in order to paint his first picture with an inverted motif: The Wood on Its Head (Der Wald auf dem Kopf) (1969).
+By inverting his paintings, the artist is able to attempt to emphasize the organisation of colours and form and confront the viewer with the picture's surface rather than the personal content of the image.
 In this sense, the paintings are empty and not subject to interpretation.
 Instead, one can only look at them.

-In 2020, the Baselitz family donated six of Baselitz's inverted paintings to the Metropolitan Museum of Art including his first painting of his wife Elke.
+In 2020, the Baselitz family donated six of Baselitz's inverted paintings to the Metropolitan Museum of Art, including his first painting of his wife Elke.
 In 2021, the Museum displayed them in Georg Baselitz: Pivotal Turn.